From Benchmarks to Business Impact: Deploying IBM Generalist Agent in Enterprise Production

 We introduce a new domain-specific benchmark, \textbf{BPO-TA}, comprising 26 decision-support tasks across 13 read-only analytics endpoints.
 Tasks span single-endpoint lookups, cross-API joins, provenance-grounded explanations, and the graceful handling of unsupported queries.
 This benchmark enabled both regression testing and controlled ablation studies during CUGA’s pilot evaluation.
 In preliminary tests within simulated enterprise workflows, CUGA approached the accuracy of hand-crafted agents while indicating potential substantial reductions in development time (up to 90\%) and cost (up to 50\%).
 These early findings suggest that generalist designs can enable measurable enterprise value when adapted with appropriate safeguards.

-This paper contributes: \begin{itemize} \item \textbf{Enterprise pilot experience.} Evidence from a pilot of a generalist agent evaluated with recruiters and analysts in the BPO talent acquisition domain, including architectural modifications for auditability, safety, and governance. \item \textbf{Domain benchmark.} The \textbf{BPO-TA} benchmark (26 tasks, 13 endpoints) that captures realistic enterprise analytics queries, enabling reproducible regression testing and ablation studies. \item \textbf{Architectural advances.} A planner–executor agent design with schema-grounded prompting, variable tracking, reflective retries, provenance logging, and an API/Tool Hub that streamlined onboarding of enterprise applications.
-This architecture achieved state-of-the-art performance on both WebArena and AppWorld benchmarks, demonstrating its generality before adaptation for enterprise contexts. \item \textbf{Preliminary business impact.} Early evaluations showed accuracy approaching that of hand-crafted agents, with indications of up to 90\% reduction in development time and 50\% reduction in development cost, alongside improved time-to-answer and reproducibility. \item \textbf{Lessons learned.} Technical and organizational insights from the pilot, including monitoring, governance alignment, and maintenance practices required to transition generalist agents from research to enterprise readiness. \end{itemize}
+This paper contributes: \begin{itemize} \item \textbf{Enterprise pilot experience.} Evidence from a pilot of a generalist agent evaluated with recruiters and analysts in the BPO talent acquisition domain, including architectural modifications for auditability, safety, and governance. \item \textbf{Domain benchmark.} The \textbf{BPO-TA} benchmark that captures realistic enterprise analytics queries, enabling reproducible regression testing and ablation studies. \item \textbf{Architectural advances.} A planner–executor agent design with schema-grounded prompting, variable tracking, reflective retries, provenance logging, and an API/Tool Hub that streamlined onboarding of enterprise applications.
+This architecture achieved state-of-the-art performance on both WebArena and AppWorld benchmarks. \item \textbf{Preliminary business impact.} Early evaluations showed accuracy approaching that of hand-crafted agents, with indications of up to 90\% reduction in development time and 50\% reduction in development cost, alongside improved time-to-answer and reproducibility. \item \textbf{Lessons learned.} Technical and organizational insights from the pilot, including monitoring, governance alignment, and maintenance practices required to transition generalist agents from research to enterprise readiness. \end{itemize}